dotnet/arcade/README.md

 ### Status of Latest Version of Arcade Being Validated

-- Arcade not being promoted today due to ASPNETCore builds not being green.
+- Arcade version 5.0.0-beta.20407.3 was promoted to .NET Eng - Latest channel.
-- For validation information, please see this tracking issue: https://github.com/dotnet/core-eng/issues/10397

 ## Getting Started